nicodex/amiga-font-luett/README.md

   [CC0-1.0](https://www.gnu.org/licenses/license-list.html#CC0)

-This project attempts to conform to the [REUSE] recommendations, so you should find license information in/for all project files.
+This project attempts to conform to the [REUSE] recommendations, so you should find license information in/for all project files, especially in the copyright file [.reuse/dep5](.reuse/dep5).

 [REUSE]: https://reuse.software/